RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval: Background and Motivation

 \subsection{Dynamic and Sparse Attention}

-Despite the large size of the context, only a small proportion of tokens actually dominate the generation accuracy.
-Figure~\ref{fig:topai} shows the distribution of $|a_{t,i}|$ in Equation~\ref{eq:attn} for a query vector from Llama-2-7B with a prompt of 64,000 tokens.
-We observe that the top 500 tokens dominate the values of $|a_{t,i}|$, while the remaining tokens contribute approximately zero.
-A high attention score indicates that two vectors are close, as measured by the inner product.
-Therefore, the sparsity of attention scores means that the relevant keys to the query are very few.
-We measure the mean-square-error (MSE) of the attention output if we use the top-$k$ $|a_{t,i}|$ as an approximation.
-We find that it only needs 36 tokens to achieve a very low MSE ($<10^{-6}$) of the full attention, showing a high sparsity ratio ($>99.9\%$).
+Corroborating recent work~\citep{streamingllm,li2024snapkv}, we observe that attention computation in LLMs exhibits significant sparsity.
+Despite the large context length, only a small fraction of tokens with the highest attention scores (i.e., $a_{t,i}$ in Equation~\ref{eq:attn}), also known as critical tokens, contribute significantly to the attention output.

+We quantify the attention sparsity by calculating the cumulative sum of attention scores of top-$k$ critical tokens.
+This cumulative sum, called recovery ratio, represents how much of the full attention can be recovered using a small number of critical tokens, with a higher recovery ratio indicating greater sparsity.
+When generating 20 tokens consecutively based on a prompt of 100,000 tokens, we profile the average recovery ratio of decoding tokens using top-1000 critical tokens in different layers and heads of the model.
+As shown in the blue curve of Figure~\ref{fig:sparsity}, by accurately selecting top-1000 critical tokens based on full attention, most attention heads can recover over 90\% of the attention scores from the full attention, with an average of 89\% across all heads and layers.

-Moreover, we observe that as the LLM continues generating new tokens, critical key vectors change dynamically.
-This means that tokens considered important in previous queries may not be critical in subsequent queries, and vice versa.
+Furthermore, we observe that as the LLM continues generating new tokens, the critical key vectors change dynamically, highly depending on the current query vector.
+To verify this, we first collect the top-1000 critical key vectors to generate the first token in each attention head and statically apply them for the subsequent token generation.
+The results shown in the orange curve of Figure~\ref{fig:sparsity} indicate a significant drop in the average recovery rate, from 89\% to 71\%.
+This demonstrates that tokens considered important in previous queries may not be critical in subsequent queries, and vice versa.
+Therefore, it is necessary to dynamically select important tokens for each query vector.

 The dynamic sparsity shows a promising path to approximately compute attention with greatly reduced cost and without sacrificing the model accuracy.
-For each query, if we can accurately determine the relevant key-value vectors with higher importance, minimum GPU memory and a much lower time complexity can be achieved for attention computation.
+For each query, if we can accurately identify the relevant key-value vectors with higher importance, minimum GPU memory and a much lower time complexity can be achieved for attention computation.